 - NHS Jobs and NHS Scotland Recruitment

-After you've completed your training and become a registered clinical technologist, you'll continue to develop professionally by completing the continuous professional development (CPD) requirements of the RCT - see RCT - Continuing professional development (CPD) for more information.
-Activities can include:
+After you've completed your training and become a registered clinical technologist, you'll continue to develop professionally by completing the continuous professional development (CPD) requirements of the RCT.
+CPD activities can include:

 - researching new devices